njoguhmureithi/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-More project files for pointers and arrays
+More project files for pointers, arrays and strings.